hetashah30/campus-eats/README.md

 # Step 4: Start the development server with auto-reloading and an instant preview.
 npm run dev
 ```

-### Edit a file directly in GitHub

-- Navigate to the desired file(s).
-- Click the "Edit" button (pencil icon) at the top right of the file view.
-- Make your changes and commit them.

-### Use GitHub Codespaces

-- Navigate to the main page of your repository.
-- Click on the "Code" button near the top right.
-- Select the "Codespaces" tab.
-- Click on "New codespace" to launch a new environment.
-- Edit files directly within Codespaces and commit your changes.

----

 ## What technologies are used for this project?